Kolapo-code/Booker/README.md

 - Authentication
 	- Signing up
-	- Loging in
+	- Log in
 	- Login out
-- Account managment
+- Account management
 	- Account validation
 	- Account upgrade
 	- Account deletion
-- Profile managment
+- Profile management
 	- Showing profile
 	- Updating profile
-- Appointment managment
+- Appointment management
 	- Creating appointments
 	- Listing appointments
 	- Canceling appointments
-- Workspace managment
+- Workspace management
 	- Creating workspace
 	- Updating workspace
 	- Deleting workspace
 	- Listing workspaces
 	- Filtering workspaces
-- Reviews managment
+- Reviews management
 	- Creating review
 	- Updating review
 	- Liking review
 	- Disliking review
 	- Deleting review
-- Reclaims managment
+- Reclaims management
 	- Sending reclaim
 	- Listing reclaims
 - Administration
 	- The administration is available for a couple of features so far, and it is under construction.

 ## Modeling and conception
-We have chosed to use the UML (unified modeling language) since it is known for its fitted nature to the oriented object programming.
-It helped us alot to include this step, and in fact was crucial.
+We have chosen to use the UML (unified modeling language) since it is known for its fitted nature to oriented object programming.
+It helped us a lot to include this step, and was crucial.

 https://github.com/jinDeHao/Booker/assets/70861727/cfc5d3f0-e458-494f-a6ab-263fadfd7eea

-You can access the UML folder and check out the diagrams saperatly and go trough each.
+You can access the UML folder check out the diagrams separately and go through each.

 <center>
 	<iframe width="200" height="300"